 Traditionally, a birthstone is associated with each month of the year.
 For example, the birthstone for January is a garnet, while lucky babies born in April get a diamond as their birthstone.

 The origin of birthstones is believed to date back to the breastplate of Aaron which contained twelve gemstones representing the twelve tribes of Israel.
-The current list dates back to 1912 with only one addition since then – the tanzanite was added to December.

 There are numerous legends and myths about birthstone healing powers and their therapeutic influence.
 According to these legends, wearing a gemstone during its assigned month heightened its healing powers.
 For the full effect, individuals needed to own all twelve and alternate them monthly.
+We don't know about that, but we do love these beautiful, gemstones with their wild and varied history!

 The gemstones featured below are arranged by month.
 Click on the month you were born to learn the history of your birthstone.